Robin Lim: Personal life

-Lim is a U.S. citizen, with deep roots in the Philippines, the homeland of her mother.
-Lim is a mother of eight children of her own, and author of many books related to infant and maternal health.
+Lim is a U.S. citizen with deep roots in the Philippines, the homeland of her mother.
+Lim is a mother of eight children of her own, and an author of many books related to infant and maternal health.
 She became a midwife after several personal tragedies, including the death of her sister (and her baby) from complications during pregnancy, and the loss of her best friend and one of the midwives who delivered one of her own children.

-Lim was raised in the USA and Philippines while her father was stationed in Vietnam with the U.S. military.
+Lim was raised in the USA and the Philippines while her father was stationed in Vietnam with the U.S. military.
 She studied at Santa Barbara City College.
 Lim and her husband, William Hemmerle, sold their home in Hawaii and moved the family to Bali.
 Once in Bali, Lim volunteered to help local women birth their babies in various homes.
 As the demand for her services grew, she decided to obtain formal midwife certification.
 Lim is a Certified Professional Midwife with the North American Registry of Midwives.
-In 2003, with help from the Balinese community and donations from friends across the globe, Lim and fellow midwife Brenda Ritchmond as well as board members; Eka Yuliani, Made Wena, and Made Sandiyasa opened the first Yayasan Bumi Sehat clinic.
+In 2003, with help from the Balinese community and donations from friends across the globe, Lim and fellow midwife Brenda Ritchmond, as well as board members; Eka Yuliani, Made Wena, and Made Sandiyasa opened the first Yayasan Bumi Sehat clinic.